-In this post, I am going to share 10 fun and festive supplies for Christmas cross stitching.
+In this episode, I am going to share 10 fun and festive supplies for Christmas cross stitching.

 I love crafting over Christmas and of course, cross stitch is my favourite!
 These are the supplies that I always have out over Christmas.